web analytics

 Those men who have had a vasectomy are also more likely to get prostate cancer.

-This observation has been questioned and more research is underway to prove the affect of sexual intercourse and prostate cancer.
+This observation has been questioned, and more research is underway to prove the effect of sexual intercourse and prostate cancer.

-5- Signs Proofs of No Risks with Sexual Intercourse and Prostate Cancer
+5- Signs and Proofs of No Risks with Sexual Intercourse and Prostate Cancer

-Next, we will discuss signs and symptoms of prostate cancer.
+Next, we will discuss the signs and symptoms of prostate cancer.

-These are the symptoms that men should watch for, specially the men coming under high-risk bracket:
+These are the symptoms that men should watch for, especially those men fall under the high-risk bracket:

-Men who are above 50 or are on high fat diet and suffer obesity and men who have had a vasectomy or have taken testosterone therapy.
+Men who are above 50 or are on a high-fat diet and suffer obesity, and men who have had a vasectomy or have taken testosterone therapy.

 Symptoms;

-The symptoms for prostrate cancer include an urgent need to urinate.
+The symptoms of prostate cancer include an urgent need to urinate.

-Also when one faces difficulty while starting urination is a sign to watch out for.
+Also, when one faces difficulty while urination is a sign to watch out for.

 Some patients may also frequently urinate at night.